 Whether or not your devisees or heirs will have to go through probate to transfer title to your assets depends on how your assets were owned when you died.

-There are certain types of assets that are not governed or distributed per the terms of a will.
+Certain types of assets are not governed or distributed under a will.
 Only assets that were owned by you in your individual name (and that do not have a beneficiary designation) are controlled by the will.

-Many advertisements appear in the media urging folks to avoid probate by using a Revocable Trust and other legal devices such as joint tenancy, or beneficiary deeds.
-These options serve a purpose and are worthy of consideration, but are not ‘cookie cutter’ solutions for everyone.
-Despite the use of such probate avoidance devices, a Pour-Over Will is still required to assure that no portion of a person’s estate is inadvertently omitted and subjected to the intestate laws of succession.
+Many advertisements in the media urge folks to avoid probate by using a Revocable Trust and other legal devices, such as joint tenancy or beneficiary deeds.
+These options serve a purpose and are worthy of consideration, but are not ‘cookie-cutter’ solutions for everyone.
+Despite the use of such probate avoidance devices, a Pour-Over Will is still required to ensure that no portion of a person’s estate is inadvertently omitted and subjected to the intestate laws of succession.
 More on this topic appears in the next section of this work.

 Advantages of Probate